 Mrs. Boulet began her career as a band director working with middle and high school students in the Burleson ISD and Lewisville ISD where her program grew to over 400 students at Huffines Middle School in the Lewisville ISD.

-Kristen is in her 19th season as a founding member with the Lone Star Wind Orchestra under the direction of Eugene Corporon.
+Kristen is in her 21st season as a founding member with the Lone Star Wind Orchestra under the direction of Eugene Corporon.
 She is also the Lone Star Youth Winds Manager where she facilitates and works with 65 of the best DFW youth musicians.
-They work with world famous composers such as Omar Thomas, John Mackey, Frank Ticheli and Julie Giroux.
-They performed at Carnegie Hall this past summer to an exceptional review.
+They work with world famous composers such as Omar Thomas, John Mackey, Frank Ticheli, Julie Giroux and Carol Chambers.
+They performed at Carnegie Hall in 2024 to an exceptional review.

 She performs as a free-lance musician across the metroplex with other symphonies and pit orchestras.
-She is a performing Artist with two major clarinet corporations.
-These are both very big honors.
-She is an Artist Clinician for Vandoren and a performing and educating Artist for Selmer-Paris and Conn Selmer.
-She travels across the great state of Texas and across the USA to work with many young clarinetists and has performed in various states across the nation and overseas.
-Most recently as a guest soloist in Georgia and Pennsylvania.
+She is a performing Artist-Clinician for Vandoren and provides clinics for directors and students across the country.
+Kristen has traveled across the great state of Texas and across the USA where she has performed as a guest soloist.

 She is a member of TBS, MPE, ICA, and TMEA.
 She lives in Roanoke, Texas with her husband Jim (Retired Director of Bands) and their two children Grace and Michael.
 Her children are her greatest joys.
 Her daughter Grace is a Graduate of Texas Tech.
-She plays piccolo and flute, was the president of the Goin Band, was in the Kappa Delta sorority and has her PR degree.
-Her son Michael is a recent graduate of Northwest high school and is attending Rose State College to pursue his baseball and business career.
+She plays piccolo and flute, was the president of the Goin Band, was in the Kappa Delta sorority and is now pursuing a degree in Nursing.
+Her son Michael is a graduate of Northwest high school and is attending Principia College to pursue his baseball and business career.

 Luke Davis is a dedicated music educator and accomplished saxophonist with over a decade of experience performing, teaching, and mentoring young musicians.
 He holds a Bachelor’s degree in Music Education with an emphasis in saxophone from the University of North Texas, where he studied under leading performers and pedagogues.